-Pediatric & Adolescent Medicine (Children)
+Pediatric & Adolescent Medicine (Children), Primary Care

-Keep the child safe while not giving too much attention.
 When your child quiets down, you might say, "Tantrums won't get my attention.
 If you want to tell me something, you have to use your words."

+Children may have more tantrums when they are hungry or tired.
 Once your child is over their tantrum, come back together lovingly.
 To do this, you need to validate their feelings, help them process the situation and offer unconditional love.
 Try saying, "You were so angry.
 It looked like you felt…" and "I am here, and I always love you, even when you are screaming and upset."

 As your child’s self-control improves, tantrums should become less common.
 Most children begin having fewer tantrums by age 3 1/2.
 If you're having concerns about your child's tantrums, talk with a health care provider.